Home

 ANSWER:

 If the dust or black speck is in the reflex part of the viewfinder, it will not show on the film.
 The Bolex viewfinder shows an image that is reflected from the light that passes through the lens onto the film.
 Small amounts of fine dust on the primary front lens will not be shown either.
-You should clean or at least check the lens to see if it is clean before every shot.
-When changing film rolls, be sure to check the film gate for dirt or hairs or other 'crud".

 The viewfinder diopter is removable.
 Turn counter-clockwise to unscrew.
 Don't loose any of the thin spacers that may be there.
 These spacers set the initial range of diopter focus.
 You can clean both the front and back elements of the diopter using a Q-tip or lens paper.
 Remove dust or contaminants carefully.
-Viewfinder lens elements are not coated, but like all glass lenses, they can be scratched.
-After cleaning, re-install using the same spacers.
-Tighten using the outer part of the diopter with the rubber eyepiece removed.
-Reset diopter ring.
+Don't use compressed air.
+Do not immerse the diopter in cleaning solutions.
+Use denatured alcohol or other liquid lens cleaner.

 PROBLEM: